kind2-mc/cocospec_tcm_experiments/README.md

-## External versus internal CoCoSpec syntax
+## External versus internal contract syntax

-The system in this repository use the **internal** syntax, as opposed to the **external** one.
+The system in this repository use the **internal** syntax, as opposed to the CoCoSpec, **external** one.
 That is, the contracts are directly attached to the node as comments instead of being defined externally as `contract` nodes.
 They follow roughly the same syntax otherwise.

 Some of the features of the external syntax are not currently implemented in Kind 2 but will be shortly.